-- 1. Recipients of awards from the department will be assigned to assist one or more faculty members in their courses.
+1. Recipients of awards from the department will be assigned to assist one or more faculty members in their courses.
 The individual faculty member will make the specific work assignment, which will typically consist of some combination of supervising laboratory sections, grading tests, homework and programs; proctoring tests; holding office hours for consultation and/or being present in the computer lab to answer questions about assignments.
 These duties will require either 13.33 hours per week or could be 17.78 hours per week.
 All Doctoral level Teaching Assistants must be willing to serve as an Instructor of Record for at least one semester, if requested.
 Instructor of Record credentials include meeting TA policy requirements in addition to appropriate Master's degree for teaching discipline or 18 graduate credit hours.
-IOR requirements are found here: 4.07 Miscellaneous Course Policies Provost's Office University of Georgia (uga.edu) - 2.
-Recipients of aid from the department are expected to perform their duties satisfactorily (i.e., well prepared and on time for class, having a courteous and respectful attitude towards students, using good judgement in grading, meeting deadlines, attending required meetings, attending required meetings, etc.).
+IOR requirements are found here: 4.07 Miscellaneous Course Policies - Provost's Office - University of Georgia (uga.edu)

+2. Recipients of aid from the department are expected to perform their duties satisfactorily (i.e., well prepared and on time for class, having a courteous and respectful attitude towards students, using good judgement in grading, meeting deadlines, attending required meetings, attending required meetings, etc.).
 The recipient's performance will be evaluated by their assigned faculty member during the term.
 The recipient will receive a warning letter in the event of an unsatisfactory performance.
-Any further occurrence of unsatisfactory performance reported in the final evaluation may be grounds for termination of financial support. - 3.
-To receive the benefits of an award, the recipient must maintain enrollment as a graduate student at the University of Georgia in a degree program approved by the Department.
+Any further occurrence of unsatisfactory performance reported in the final evaluation may be grounds for termination of financial support.

+3. To receive the benefits of an award, the recipient must maintain enrollment as a graduate student at the University of Georgia in a degree program approved by the SOC.
 It is the recipient's responsibility to meet the Graduate School's requirements and deadlines for admission to said program, and to make whatever travel and immigration arrangements that might be necessary in order to attend the University of Georgia.
-Recipients of awards will enroll for minimum 12 credit hours, and maximum of 18 credit hours. - 4.
-It is the recipient's responsibility to comply with the policy regarding registration of graduate assistants: all graduate assistants must register during the early registration period.
-If you are not registered and paid by the first day of classes, your departmental funding and the privilege of the reduced matriculation fee for the semester will be cancelled.
-Consult with the Athena Schedule of Classes for additional preregistration dates. - 5.
-Like all graduate students in the MAMS, MS and Ph.D. programs, award recipients are expected to complete successfully their course work, examinations, and other assessments of their academic progress and to satisfy university and departmental requirements concerning selection of a major professor and approval of a Program of Study. - 6.
-Computer Science students are expected to complete their Ph.D. degree work in four academic years and their M.S. degree work in two academic years.
-Those graduate assistants who perform their assigned duties conscientiously and who make good academic progress, will be reviewed on a case-by-case basis for subsequent CS funding support. - 7.
-Students must qualify with UGA English proficiency requirements prior to TA assignment.
-English proficiency can be obtained with TOEFL speak 26, IELTS overall 8.0 or greater or Duolingo overall 135 or greater, and/or UTA ITA-TEP Placement Level 3 or 4.
-Teaching Assistants must enroll in GSRC 7770 (3 credit hours) or LLED 7769 (3 credit hours) AND successfully complete UGA TA Orientation
+Recipients of awards will enroll for minimum 12 credit hours, and maximum of 18 credit hours.

+4. It is the recipient's responsibility to comply with the policy regarding registration of graduate assistants: all graduate assistants must register during the early registration period.
+If you are not registered and paid before the first day of classes, your departmental funding and the privilege of the reduced matriculation fee for the semester will be cancelled.
+Consult with the Athena Schedule of Classes for additional pre-registration dates.

+5. Like all graduate students in the MAMS, MS and Ph.D. programs, award recipients are expected to complete successfully their course work, examinations, and other assessments of their academic progress and to satisfy University and SOC requirements concerning selection of a major professor and approval of a Program of Study.

+6. School of Computing students are expected to complete their Ph.D. degree work in four academic years and their M.S. degree work in two academic years.
+Those graduate assistants who perform their assigned duties conscientiously and who make good academic progress, will be reviewed on a case-by-case basis for subsequent SOC funding support.